-1. The Chair (normally a faculty member from a TWU graduate program other than MABSCT) of the Examination Committee will convene the meeting and distribute to each member of the Examination Committee a Thesis Evaluation Form as well as a copy of the Examination

-Programme (prepared by the Program Director's office and submitted to the Office of Graduate Studies).
+1. The Chair (normally the Program Director or appointed by the Director) of the Examination Committee will convene the meeting and distribute to each member of the Examination Committee a Thesis Evaluation Form as well as a copy of the Examination Programme (prepared by the Program Director's office and submitted to the Office of Graduate Studies).
 The Programme will include:

-- the name of the candidate - names of all committee members - thesis title - an abstract (not to exceed 350 words) - 2.
-The student is then introduced by the Chair and will proceed with a 15 to 20 minute presentation of the thesis.
-Students are welcome to use handouts or visual aids, such as overheads or PowerPoint slides. - 3.
-Students should be prepared to answer any questions from the Examination Committee.
-Typically, there are two rounds of questioning begun by the Second Reader/External Examiner and followed by the Thesis Advisor.
-The next round of questions is open to members of the MABSCT Faculty and, finally, to the audience.
+- the name of the candidate

+- names of all committee members

+- thesis title

+- an abstract (not to exceed 350 words)

+2. The student is then introduced by the Chair and will proceed with a 15 to 20 minute presentation of the thesis.
+Students are welcome to use handouts or visual aids, such as overheads or PowerPoint slides.

+3. Students should be prepared to answer any questions from the Examination Committee.
+Typically, there are two rounds of questioning begun by the External Examiner (if present) and followed by the Second Reader and the Supervisor.
+The next round of questions is open to other members of the Examination Committee and, finally, to the audience.
 The time allotted for thesis defense is to be no more than 2 hours.
-The Chair should ensure that: 1) no examiner should take more than one half hour for each round; 2) that no examiner will pursue relentlessly a single line of questioning when it is obvious that the candidate does have a satisfactory answer. - 4.
-At the Masters level, students are not expected to be an authority on the thesis topic as in the case of a Ph.D. oral defense.
-Students should feel free to admit that they do not know the answer and they can either ask for explanation from the questioner or promise to do further research on the question. - 5.
-After the Oral Examination, everyone except the Examination Committee and Exam Chair will be asked to leave the room so that the Examination Committee may evaluate the written thesis and oral defense and discuss the grade and any necessary corrections or revisions.
+The Chair should ensure that: 1) no examiner should take more than one half hour for each round; 2) that no examiner will pursue relentlessly a single line of questioning when it is obvious that the candidate does have a satisfactory answer.

+4. At the Masters level, students are not expected to be an authority on the thesis topic as in the case of a Ph.D. oral defense.
+Students should feel free to admit that they do not know the answer and they can either ask for explanation from the questioner or promise to do further research on the question.

+5. After the Oral Examination the student and the audience will be asked to leave the room so that the Examination Committee may evaluate the written thesis and oral defense and discuss the grade and any necessary corrections or revisions.
 The student is then invited back into the room for a discussion of the results.